BenjaminSiskoo/nSide/README.txt

 Game Boy Advance.sys/bios.rom
 sha256: fd2547724b505f487e6dcb29ec2ecff3af35a841a77ab2e85fd87350abd36570

-The PlayChoice-10 takes 3 files:
+The PlayChoice-10 takes 3 files, a BIOS, a character ROM, and a palette ROM.

-PlayChoice-10/bios-dual.rom
+The BIOS varies depending on the screen setup.

+PlayChoice-10.sys/bios-dual.rom
+ROM 8T on the PCB.
+MAME calls it "pch1-c__8t_e-2.8t".
 sha256: 12200cee0965b871d2a47ac09ef563214d1b1a8355beda8bd477e21a561682e8

-PlayChoice-10/bios-single.rom
+The Dual Screen version is ready to use when this BIOS is installed.

+PlayChoice-10.sys/bios-single.rom
+ROM 8T on the PCB.
+MAME calls it "pck1-c.8t".
 sha256: 64c1a7debf4729941c60e4c722ed61282ebd2f36928a30e55c9631477ce522ac

-PlayChoice-10/character.rom
+To use the Single Screen BIOS, you need to edit the file "PlayChoice-10.sys/manifest.bml".

+PlayChoice-10.sys/character.rom
 Concatenate the 3 ROMs 8P + 8M + 8K for a 24KB ROM.
 sha256: a8bf9c58e31dee0a60a2d480bd707c323212fba8963cc35a47423cadd1d7ed26

-PlayChoice-10/palette.rom
+Used by both screen setups.

+PlayChoice-10.sys/palette.rom
 Concatenate the 3 ROMs 6F + 6E + 6D for a 768 byte ROM.
 Each byte is the corresponding nybble in the low 4 bits and all 0's in the high 4 bits.
 MAME's expected palette ROMs come in this format already, except split into 3 files.
 sha256: 9f639da2e0248431b59a9344769a38fad8b64742ce6e0e44534e6918b8977a0a
+Used by both screen setups.

-...but if you do not wish to emulate the PlayChoice-10, the above 3 files are not necessary.
+If you do not wish to emulate the PlayChoice-10, then these files are not necessary and can safely be ignored.

+The FamicomBox takes only a program ROM and character ROM for its BIOS.

+FamicomBox.sys/bios.program.rom
+sha256: cc34e51798c0ff45d21a793b78f20143587ee0ac398f979e22a32809b273a470

+FamicomBox.sys/bios.character.rom
+sha256: 227b3acecf78c47927ca76125a0d3564f0bc6e1ae9a9ab5935e34acbe4022032

 Known Bugs:
 Famicom: